-We’ve been brought in to help a public sector client get out of a jam with a major systems procurement effort (many millions of dollars) many times.
-In every case, the problem was, it was too late.
-The approach to procurement they used resulted in the selection of a vendor and solution that did not best meet their needs.
+We have often been asked to help a public-sector client out of a jam with a multi-million-dollar system procurement effort.
+Each time, it was too late because their procurement design or evaluation resulted in the selection of a vendor that did not meet their needs.

-- Having well defined requirements will help.
+- Define your requirements well.
 This will allow you to better compare the solutions vendors propose.
-It is however, difficult and time-consuming to develop a detailed set of requirements.
-Because you don’t typically do requirements you will probably not have the skills in-house to develop these well.
-A third party specializing in developing requirements can pay dividends in the end.
+It is difficult and time-consuming to develop a detailed set of requirements.
+Because you rarely develop requirements, you might not have the skills in-house to do it well.
+Working with a third party that specializes in developing requirements is worth the expense.

-- Unless you are purchasing a commodity item, like pencils, consider a “value” based procurement instead of strictly a “cost” based procurement.
-There are multiple ways of evaluating value, for example, score the “value” of a proposed solution by considering the cost per technical point.
-This will mediate “cost” based gaming of the procurement.
+- Unless you are buying a commodity, consider a value-based procurement instead of basing your procurement strictly on cost.
+There are many ways to evaluate value.
+For example, score the value of a proposed solution by considering the cost per technical point.
+This will minimize cost-based gaming.

-- Lastly, test your procurement strategy.
-Consider all possible scenarios (e.g. A vendor has a low total cost and high technical scores), document them, and run an evaluation of the results.
-Are the results what you thought?
+- Test your procurement strategy.
+Consider all possible scenarios before you release your procurement (for example, a scenario in which a vendor has a low total cost and high technical scores or perhaps a high cost and high technical score), document them, and run an evaluation of the results.
+Are the results what you expected?
 Perhaps you should revise your scoring strategy.

 The most import lesson here is HAVE a strategy before you release a systems procurement.
 If you don’t procure major systems regularly (and who procures multi-million dollar systems regularly?) get some assistance with your procurement.